Schiiss/blog/_posts/2021-04-22-aro-and-azure-files.md

 ### Create a Persistent Volume

-The difference between a persistent volume (pv) and a persistent volume claim still confuses me.
+The difference between a persistent volume (pv) and a persistent volume claim is still very unclear to me.
 As I understand it, a pv is a physical volume on the Kubernetes cluster which will store your data.
 The below YAML file will once again require changes for your use case and I have added comments to highlight that.
 For more information on the persistent volume schema, you can check that out [here](https://docs.openshift.com/container-platform/4.7/rest_api/workloads_apis/persistentvolume-core-v1.html#persistentvolume-core-v1)

 ```yaml
 apiVersion: "v1"